 Chalet-Style Cuckoo Clock

 The chalet-style clocks are modeled after chalets in Southern Germany.
-Displaying dancer figurines dressed in traditional German garb and animating water wheels and characters are common ways the clock is used to tell a captivating story.
+Displaying dancer figurines dressed in traditional German garb and animating water wheels and characters are common ways the clock tells a captivating story.

 Chalet clocks with bell ringers have grown in popularity.
 This type depicts a woman in a traditional German dirndl winding the clock and ringing the bell.

-What is the bird usually found in the original Cuckoo Clock?
+What bird is usually found in the original Cuckoo Clock?

 One bird species is known as the cuckoo bird, which belongs to the family Cuculidae.
 Most of these birds call Europe and Asia their home, but you can also find them across North Africa and some areas of Australia and New Zealand.